carvel-dev/carvel/site/content/blog/concourse-ytt.md

 * Join Carvel's slack channel, [#carvel in Kubernetes]({{% named_link_url "slack_url" %}}) workspace, and connect with over 1000+ Carvel users.
 * Find us on [GitHub](https://github.com/vmware-tanzu/carvel).
 Suggest how we can improve the project, the docs, or share any other feedback.
-* Attend our Community Meetings, happening every Thursday at 10:30am PT / 1:30pm ET.
-Check out the [Community page](/community/) for full details on how to attend.
+* Attend our Community Meetings!
+Check out the [Community page](/community/) for full details on how and when to attend.